sul-cidr/scriptchart/src/guide.md

 ## Scriptchart

 Within the scriptchart, letters and manuscripts will appear in a table ordered by the "Viewer options."
 If you want to reorder the letters or manuscripts, you can drag the columns or rows into whatever order you choose.
+To create a shareable URL for your scriptchart, click "Bookmark" in the tabs above the scriptchart.

 ![Scriptchart](assets/img/help-images/scriptchart.png){: .help-image-lg}